 Change is a constant in life – and of course, the same logic applies to the business world.
-In order to reach new demographics, expand your product and service line, and keep your authentic values and culture front and centre, periodic updates to your branding is not only acceptable, but encouraged – and even necessary.
+In order to reach new demographics, expand your product and service line, and keep your authentic values and culture front and center, periodic updates to your branding is not only acceptable but encouraged – and even necessary.
 Rebranding allows you to carefully consider the core of your business, why it exists, and align that idea with your internal and external messaging materials.
 A better term would be a brand evolution, because that’s really what it is.

 Is Rebranding Right For My Company?

 Rebranding may seem like a simple and surface-level change – a new logo, some new stationery, and a name change if you’ve got a bad reputation to shake or new offerings to promote.
 But the process is more profound than that.
 It should be exhaustively planned, considered, and strategized.
-In many cases, it’s building an entirely new experience for you customers that more closely aligns with your core values.
+In many cases, it’s building an entirely new experience for your customers that more closely aligns with your core values.

 The reasons for rebranding vary, and each will require adjustments in your approach.
 Whether it’s due to a merger or acquisition, a change in culture or leadership, or simply updating your materials for a new market, it always pays to do your research (literally) and find out if it’s right for you – and if so, the level to which it should be done.

 So what are the components of a successful rebrand?
 Is there a “cheat sheet” you can use to guide your way?
 Not quite, but this list will be helpful when you’re thinking about undergoing the process, and how in-depth you should aim to be.

 Consider the why.
 What drives your business?
 How do you add value to your target customers?
 What are your vision (“what”), mission (“how”), and values?